Fixed Rate vs Variable Rate Mortgages

 There is some risk associated with a variable rate mortgage; you need to assess your ability to service the mortgage in the event that rates do rise.
-One of the things you can do to mitigate the risk of rising rates is to fix your payment at a set amount higher than the minimum requirement.
+One thing you can do to mitigate the risk of rising rates is to fix your payment at a set amount higher than the minimum requirement.
 For example, setting your payments based on the current five year fixed rate will allow you to provide a buffer in the event that rates rise.
 Setting your payments higher will also allow you to further take advantage of the lower variable rate by allocating more of your payment to pay down the principal.
 You can also save the remaining funds in the bank or a savings account to collect interest on the money, but knowing it is available if the rate did rise.
 We are your trusted Fort McMurray Mortgage Specialist/Brokers.

-Once you have decided you can afford a variable rate mortgage the next thing you will want to assess is if a variable rate mortgage fits your personality, lifestyle and comfort zone.
-If you are the type that can’t sleep at night knowing that your rate may change by .25% then a variable rate mortgage may not be the best option for you.
+Once you have decided you can afford a variable rate mortgage the next thing you will want to see if a variable rate mortgage fits your personality, lifestyle and comfort zone.
+If you can’t sleep at night knowing that your rate may change by .25% then a variable rate mortgage may not be the best option for you.
 Many studies suggest that from a historical perspective a variable rate is a good bet.
 Just keep in mind that no one can predict where rates are going to be with any certainty and none of the economists making predictions will pay your mortgage, this is something you need to plan for and have savings so if rates go up you can afford the higher payment.